PramodKumarYadav/pigeon/README.md

   - Reason: With time the application will grow in size and complexity.
 The framework design should allow for easy scalability without affecting existing entitites.
 We achieve this by using more `composition` than `inheritance` in our design.
 Also by keeping a clear seperation between code, config, data and test intentions.
+- [ ] **multiple parallel execution modes**.
+    - Reason: To scale up or down execution based on the infrastructure availability.

 ## Getting started